 In order for students to maintain Promise Grant eligibility, they must meet both the Academic and Progress Standards listed above.

-In the future, within 30 days of the end of a primary term (Fall or Spring), the College will send a communication to those students who failed to meet the standards for two consecutive primary terms and will include instructions for how to appeal the loss of the Promise Grant.
+The College will send a communication to those students who failed to meet the standards for two consecutive primary terms and will include instructions for how to appeal the loss of the Promise Grant.
 This appeal is separate from any appeal for federal student aid, and the approval of one appeal will not mean the automatic approval of the other.